toddmoy/node-based-zap-examples/README.md

 ## `parent_id`, `root_id`

 It looks like these are used to define the execution path.
-Both may be `null` or an integer of another step.
+Values are either `null` or an integer referencing a `step_id`.

 I think 0.2 intuits the dependency graph, which might be the reason we don't see these explicit keys.

+> _You can also see that there is no explicit graph here.
+There is no children_ids or parent_id or similar pointer from one task to another.
+Instead, the data flow is implicit based on the nesting and the ordering characteristics determined by parent tasks.
+[Source](https://docs.google.com/document/d/1x7qSOrOUSsGOGIs5c0NoZpBVrgNySla3su-DK1wVbsI/edit#)_

+- [ ] If you have a Zap with multiple actions -- none of which reference each other via curlies -- do we assume that the ordering in the `steps` array is how it should be presented in the editor?

 ## Curlies